Lehrgeschwader 1

-Lehrgeschwader 1 (LG 1) (Training Wing 1) formerly Lehrgeschwader Greifswald was a Luftwaffe multi-purpose unit during World War II, operating fighter, bomber and dive-bomber Gruppen.
+Lehrgeschwader 1 (LG 1) (Demonstration Wing 1) formerly Lehrgeschwader Greifswald was a Luftwaffe multi-purpose unit during World War II, operating fighter, bomber and dive-bomber Gruppen.
 The unit was formed in July 1936 and operated the Messerschmitt Bf 109, Messerschmitt Bf 110, Dornier Do 17, Heinkel He 111, Junkers Ju 88 and Junkers Ju 87.

 History

 The unit was created to control the Lehrgruppe in the Luftwaffe.
 Stab/LG 1 was formed in July 1936, and on 1 April 1937 the Stab Gruppe was officially created along with I.(leichte Jagd), II.(schwere Jagd), III.(Kampf) and IV.(Stuka) Gruppen.

 War Time Service

 Invasion of Poland

 On 25/26 August 1939 the unit mobilised.
 Assigned to Luftflotte 2, the Geschwader suffered light losses.
 I.(Zerstörer)/LG 1 lost only three Bf 110s in September.

 II./LG also took part.
 Operating He 111s the Gruppe began operations with 39 He 111s (34 operational), and struck at targets in and around Warsaw.
 The unit also undertook naval strike missions against Royal Navy vessels off the Norwegian coast on 6 October.
 III./LG 1 also took part, committing 39 He 111s to the battle.
 Exact losses are unknown, but light.

 IV.(Stuka) unit, also began its military operations over Poland.
-Equipped with the Ju 87 Stuka, the Gruppe supported the XI.Armee until withdrawn from operations on 29 September.
+Equipped with the Ju 87 Stuka, the Gruppe supported the 11.Armee until withdrawn from operations on 29 September.
 During the campaign, the unit was transferred to Luftflotte 1.